Frequently Asked Questions & Important Information

-We're sorry that we cannot accommodate wheelchair-bound passengers.
-There are only a handful of hot air balloons in the world certified to do so, and only three that we know of in the United States.
+We're sorry that we cannot currently accommodate wheelchair users who are unable to stand for a length of time.
+There are very few hot air balloons in the world certified to carry wheelchairs, and only a handful that we know of in the United States.

 Per FAA regulations, passengers under the influence of drugs or alcohol cannot and will not be flown.
 Refunds will not be given for those who arrive in a such a state.

 Acrophobia: The fear of heights.
 I'll venture to guess perhaps 80% or more of all our passengers have some degree of apprehension about leaving the ground.